Senecio fulgens (Hook.f.) G.Nicholson

 Coral Senecio, Scarlet Kleinia

-Kleinia fulgens (basionym), Notonia fulgens, Notonia welwitschii, Notoniopsis fulgens, Senecio hookerianus, Senecio welwitschii
+Kleinia fulgens, Notonia fulgens, Notonia welwitschii, Notoniopsis fulgens, Senecio hookerianus, Senecio welwitschii

 Senecio fulgens is a stunning grey-leafed succulent with a profusion of scarlet flowers.
 It grows up to 2 feet (60 cm) tall from a creeping tuberous rootstock.
-The specific epithet "fulgens" means shining and refers to the vibrant, scarlet color of the flowers.
-The succulent leaves are grey-green with purpling on the underside.
-It has a creeping, tuberous rootstock.
-The flowers appear in mid-winter.
+The specific epithet "fulgens" means shining and refers to the vibrant scarlet color of the flowers.
+Leaves are fleshy, grey-green with purpling on the underside.
+Flowers appear in mid-winter.